amtoine/nu-git-manager/docs/nu-git-manager-sugar/git/index.md

 ## Description
 ships a bunch of helper commands that augments the capabilities of Git.

+/!\ this module is part of the optional NGM. /!\

 ## Commands
 - [`gm repo bisect`](gm-repo-bisect.md)
 - [`gm repo branch interactive-delete`](gm-repo-branch-interactive-delete.md)